 The COVID-19 pandemic has impacted everyone.
 Like our friends, family members, and colleagues, company leaders across industries were caught off guard by its far-reaching effects.
 But even dramatic changes produce data that can be analyzed and leveraged to better understand business environments; we can support rational decision-making at all levels of the organization, even during a crisis.

-Self-service analytics that include collaboration, governance, and storytelling capabilities are central to this new paradigm.
+Self-service analytics that includes collaboration, governance, and storytelling capabilities are central to this new paradigm.
 These capabilities help companies develop and share the insights they need, securing better decision-making capabilities even in remote working environments.
 Analytics must become the anchor that keeps enterprise capabilities centralized and stable in the future, even as external business conditions evolve.

 With the right partner, launching a next-generation self-service analytics platform is easier than ever—and there has never been a more important time to adopt self-service analytics capabilities than now.

-Pyramid Analytics differentiates itself from other enterprise BI platforms because it was built from the ground up to feature enterprise-grade governance, allowing leaders manage the implementation centrally, without stifling self-service ingenuity.
+Pyramid Analytics differentiates itself from other enterprise BI platforms because it was built from the ground up to feature enterprise-grade governance, allowing leaders to manage the implementation centrally, without stifling self-service ingenuity.
 Featuring robust security, collaborative dashboards, and controlled, multi-tenant access for all your business and technical users, Pyramid Analytics provides even geographically dispersed teams with everything they need to drive value-added decision-making.
-Crucially, it can be deployed in as little as two weeks, and can be scaled to as many users as required.
+Crucially, it can be deployed in as little as two weeks and can be scaled to as many users as required.

 Contact us to learn more.